opcode81/remote-python-intellij/README.md

 The interpreter can be reused (it is global), but a new deployment needs to be created and activated.

-### Configure a New Deployment in IntelliJ
+### Configure the Deployment in IntelliJ

-- Under Tools/Deployment/Configuration, click "+" to add a new Deployment.
+- Under Tools/Deployment/Configuration, adjust the configuration of the pre-existing deployment for the server (which should be present as a result of the SSH interpreter creation), making sure it is the selected deployment ("tick" button).
+NOTE: Creating a totally new deployment (even if it contains the exact same settings) does not work in our experience.
 - Choose a name and select type "SFTP"
 - Set host name, port and root path (absolute path on remote machine).
   Set user name (for SSH access) and choose, for example, "Key pair" as authentication type, setting your private key and (optionally) passphrase.
 - Click "Test connection" to verify that the connection can be established.
+- Under the "Mapping" tab, map the project root folder to a remote folder.
+Note that the folder specified is relative to the "Root path" under "Connection" (if it does not start with "/").
+- Apply the changed configuration.
+- Under Tools/Deployment, enable "Automatic Upload (always)"

 ### Activate the Deployment